 A busy working harbour and vibrant town with a rich history, Port Hedland was also visited by Red Dog on many occasions.

 While you are in Port Hedland:

-- Take a local history and town tour to discover the many layers of Port Hedland’s story, from its establishment in 1896, through to the loss of the SS Koombana, the port's role in World War II and onto its role in major industry today.
+- Take a local history and town tour to discover the many layers of Port Hedland’s story, from its establishment in 1896, through to the loss of the SS Koombana, the port's role in World War II, through to its role in major industry today.

-- See the Staircase to Moon from the viewing deck at Goode Street.
+- See the Staircase to Moon from the viewing deck at Goode St.

 - See a multitude of native wildflowers in the winter months and follow the Pilbara Wildflowers Trail throughout the region.